 One downside of living in Knotts Island, however, is that residents on average have to contend with a long commute, spending on average 45.72 minutes every day commuting to work.

-Being a small town, Knotts Island does not have a public transit system used by locals to get to and from work.
+Knotts Island is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Knotts Island in 2022 was $41,045, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $164,180 for a family of four.
 However, Knotts Island contains both very wealthy and poor people as well.